Fedir Danylak: List of dances

-There are many more dances choreographed by Danylak, including dozens for dancers from ages 5 to 29.
+There are many more dances choreographed by Danylak not featured here, including dozens for dancers from ages 5 to 29.

 Community

 In addition to his role as a choreographer and artistic director of Barvinok, Danylak also participates in the Ukrainian community as a producer and director of various festivals and community events.
 Recently, he produced the entertainment program at the celebration of Ukrainian Independence at Centennial Park in Toronto.
-He was also one of the organisers of the Ukrainian Dance Festival.
+He was also one of the organizers of the Ukrainian Dance Festival.

 Personal life

 Danylak lives in Mississauga, Ontario.
 He has been married to his wife, Hrystyna, for 29 years.
 Danylak is also a cousin of Roman Danylak, bishop of the Ukrainian Greek Catholic Church.